4 Major Risks of Not Having a Business Continuity Plan

 Apart from innocuous misconceptions, there are substantial risks that stand behind the lack of business continuity and disaster recovery plan.

-Every business, with only a few exceptions, is required to have an Emergency Action Plan (EAP).
+Most businesses, with only a few exceptions, are required to have an Emergency Action Plan (EAP).
 At any time, your company can be surprised by a random audit.
 Failure to comply with the minimum requirements will result in a violation and a hefty fine.

 3. Injury or death

 Regardless of the type of accident, the main goal of any company is to keep the employees and customers safe.
 Companies that lack comprehensive business continuity plans will find this task more challenging.
-To prevent injury or death, stepping away from the handwritten EAP’s and getting on board with the new business continuity technology is a good investment.
-Agility’s new tool Preparis allows you to be able to send out alerts and have employees check in to let you know if they are safe.
+To prevent injury or death, stepping away from the handwritten EAP’s and getting on board with new business continuity technology is a good investment.

 4. Financial risk